Your customers rely on your advice, as well as the food you sell.

 - Accounts receivables from customers who are allowed to buy on credit.

-- Computers that control cash registers as well as tracking your inventory
+- Computers that control cash registers as well as track your inventory.

-- Valuable papers and records for employee and suppliers information.
+- Valuable papers and records for employee and supplier information.
 Keep copies off site.

 Premises liability exposure: The biggest claims come from customers that trip, slip, and fall.

 - Tracking snow and ice inside.
-So clean up immediately.
+Clean up immediately.

 - Spills from broken food bottles.
-Teach your people top clean up ASAP.
+Teach your people to clean up ASAP.

-- Frayed carpet, cracks and holes in the floor or sidewalks.
-Regular maintenance is a priority.
+- Frayed carpet, cracks, and holes in the floor or sidewalks.
+Regular maintenance should be a priority.

 - Make sure you have plenty of exterior lighting.